summercody/infecdatavisualizer/README.md

 **data_cleaning.py**

-This module contains all the one-off scripts written to parse data and create new csv files when necessary.
+This module contains all the one-off scripts written to parse data and create new csv files during the data cleaning process.

 **covid-data.csv**